jdoughty04/Chessformer/docs/architecture.md

 latents.
 That keeps the experiment focused on whether x-attn alone can learn to route grounded square-local engineered features into the LLM.

-This is different from the older `use_engineered_concat` flag, which only concatenates those same `205` channels into the Perceiver input once at the front of the model.
-The new structured source keeps the engineered features available directly at fusion time.
+With the structured source enabled, those same `205` channels stay directly available at fusion time instead of being used only at the front of the model.

-Runtime structured fusion is always per-head attention.
-The config field `xattn_structured_router_mode` is kept only for backward compatibility; if an older config requests `shared`, it is accepted with a warning and coerced to `per_head`.
-The inspector still exposes aggregate views by averaging or gate-weighting the per-head attention maps.
+Runtime structured fusion uses per-head attention.
+The inspector can show either individual heads or aggregate views by averaging or gate-weighting the per-head attention maps.

 The token-conditioned gate path (`xattn_text_gate_mode: tanh_head`) lets the model reduce chess injection on a token-by-token basis instead of relying only on the static learned head gates.
 In structured mode the effective injection gate is: